blakewatson/htmlforpeople/src/12-css-basics.md

 # CSS basics

-For this chapter, we won’t be using our Simple site.
+For this chapter, we won’t be using our Simple.css site.
 We’ll be writing our own styles, and for that, I want to use a simpler page.
 You can apply what you learn here to your Simple site.
 But for this chapter, I want to show you how to start from scratch to make a nice webpage.

 We'll look specifically at styling typographic elements to make a pleasant, readable webpage.
 But CSS can do much, much more.
 All of the sophisticated designs you are used to seeing on pages across the web are done with CSS.
 It is a potent tool.
 If this chapter gives you a taste for it, I encourage you to explore CSS beyond what we cover here.